What is a Natural Sapphire?

 something entirely fake, it will save you a lot of money.

-The argument is a good one except for the fact that we must accept some enhancement from the human hand.
-Buyers expect that sapphire will be cut and polished by skilled lapidaries.
+The argument is a good one except for the fact that we must accept some enhancement performed by the human hand.
+After all, buyers expect that sapphire will be cut and polished by skilled lapidaries.
 Natural sapphire in rough form is not very attractive.
 Artful cutting and polishing brings out the color and brilliance of the natural mineral.

 Should we say then that any processing of the raw material is acceptable if it simply brings out the properties of the natural gemstone?
 That would allow heat treatment, since applying heat to sapphire changes the color and/or clarity because of the chemical composition of the gemstone.
 Indeed it is often argued that heat treatment is similar to a process that occurs naturally in the earth when the sapphire is formed as a result of heat and pressure.